 NREL provides technical analysis and input on energy strategies, from the installation and forward operating base levels to service-wide and national levels.
 Our capabilities include technical, economic, and policy analysis using proven models and credible data.

-Because nearly 75% of energy use across DoD occurs in the operational environment, NREL is focused on providing solutions that ensure access to reliable supplies of energy for operational needs and minimize fuel delivery risks in the field.
+Because nearly 75% of energy use across DOD occurs in the operational environment, NREL is focused on providing solutions that ensure access to reliable supplies of energy for operational needs while minimizing fuel delivery risks in the field.
 NREL offers the capabilities and technical expertise to address these top priorities.
-We have developed prototype systems for energy production and distribution, and provided specifications to support DoD procurements.
-Through modeling and simulation, NREL can replicate conditions in the field to identify solutions and abate operational risks.
+We have developed prototype systems for energy production and distribution, and provided specifications to support DOD procurements.
+Through modeling and simulation, NREL can replicate field conditions to identify solutions and abate operational risks.